MicrosoftDocs/power-platform/power-virtual-agents/admin-share-bots.md

 > Learn more about [security roles](/power-platform/admin/security-roles-privileges) and [predefined security roles](/power-platform/admin/database-security#predefined-security-roles).

-### Assign **Environment maker** security role during bot sharing
+### Assign Environment maker security role during bot sharing

 You can assign the **Environment maker** security role when sharing a bot with a user who does not have sufficient environment permissions to run Power Virtual Agents.

-When [sharing the bot](#share-a-bot), if the specified user does not have sufficient permissions to use Power Virtual Agents in the environment, you will be notified that **Environment maker **security role will be assigned to the user so they can use the bot.
+When [sharing the bot](#share-a-bot), if the specified user does not have sufficient permissions to use Power Virtual Agents in the environment, you'll be notified that **Environment maker** security role will be assigned to the user so they can use the bot.

 ![Share panel with permission notice bubble](media/sharing-input-invitee-no-permission.png)

-### Assign **Bot transcript viewer** security role during bot sharing
+### Assign Bot transcript viewer security role during bot sharing

-You can assign the **Bot transcript viewer** security role to users who do not have conversation transcript access when sharing a bot.
+You can assign the **Bot transcript viewer** security role to users who don't have conversation transcript access when sharing a bot.

-Depending on the content nature and target audience of the bot, you may want to only allow users who have appropriate privacy training to access conversation transcripts.
+Based on the content and target audience of the bot, you may want to give transcript access only to users who have appropriate privacy training.

 >[!IMPORTANT]
 >Conversation transcript access is managed by environment security roles.
 After assigning the **Bot transcript viewer** security role to a user, that user can access conversation transcripts for all bots that they create or are shared with in the environment.